B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/14_sorted.md

 </div>

-1. Define collection of shuffled numbers.
+1. Define a collection of shuffled numbers.
-2. Sort it in natural order.
+2. Sort it in their natural ascending order.
-2. Sort it in inverted natural order.
+2. Sort it in their natural descending order.